Cross-posted from WeRobotics

 The final session at WeR Global comprised breakout groups to identify next steps for WeRobotics and the social good sector more broadly.
 Many quality insights and recommendations were shared during the report back.
 One such recommendation was to hold WeR Global again, and sooner rather than later.
 So we look forward to organizing WeRobotics Global 2018.
 We will be providing updates via our blog and email list.
 We will also use our blog and email list to share select videos of the individual talks from Global 2017 along with their respective slide decks.

-In the meantime, a big thanks once again to all the experts who joined us for the Forum, and equally big thanks to the team at the Rockefeller Foundation for graciously hosting us in Bellagio.
+In the meantime, a big thanks to all participants and speakers for making Global 2017 such an unforgettable event.
+And sincerest thanks to the Rockefeller Foundation for hosting us at their headquarters in New York City.

 UN Office for the Coordination of Humanitarian Affairs (OCHA), International Federation of the Red Cross (IFRC), World Food Program (WFP), UN Development Program (UNDP),Médecins Sans Frontières (MSF), UNICEF, World Bank, World Economic Forum (WEF), Cadasta, Scripps Institute of Oceanography, Duke Marine Labs, Fauna and Flora International, Science in the Wild, Drone Journalism Lab, Wall Street Journal, ESRI, Pix4D, Radiant, OpenAerialMap, Planet Labs, Llamasoft, Amazon Prime Air, senseFly, OpenROV, Digger, UPenn Robotics, Institute of Electrical and Electronics Engineers (IEEE), Rockefeller Foundation, Gates Foundation, Omidyar Network, Hewlett Foundation, USAID and Inter-American Development Bank (IADB).